ToKiNoBug/SlopeCraftR/README.md

 > Get your 3D map pixel art in Minecraft

-SlopeCraftR (abbreviated as SCR) is a tool **rewritten** from [SlopeCraft](https://github.com/ToKiNoBug/SlopeCraft "ToKiNoBug/SlopeCraft") of @ToKiNoBug, which can convert pictures to Minecraft map pixel art with *as high as possible color reproduction*, and export as *schematic which can build in game*
+SlopeCraftR (abbreviated as SCR) is a tool **rewritten** from [SlopeCraft](https://github.com/ToKiNoBug/SlopeCraft "ToKiNoBug/SlopeCraft") of [ToKiNoBug](https://github.com/ToKiNoBug "@ToKiNoBug"), which can convert pictures to Minecraft map pixel art with *as high as possible color reproduction*, and export as *schematic which can build in game*

 ## Features